tendermint/basecoin-examples/trader/README.md

 # and notice the only other change is the 100 mycoin payment from holder to issuer for ownership of the option
 # all other coin is returned untouched after the transaction

+# and see the option has changed owner
+trader tx options query --chain_id trader_chain_id  $OPTION_ID

 # and now for the real trick, let's use this option
-trader apptx --chain_id trader_chain_id --from key2.json --amount 2BTC options exercise --option $OPTION_ID
+trader tx options exercise --chain_id trader_chain_id --from key2.json --amount 2BTC --option $OPTION_ID

 # wait... it only works if you send the required amount
-trader apptx --chain_id trader_chain_id --from key2.json --amount 4BTC options exercise --option $OPTION_ID
+trader tx options exercise --chain_id trader_chain_id --from key2.json --amount 4BTC --option $OPTION_ID

 # now, look at this, the issuer got the 4 BTC, the holder the 400 ETH
 # and we can even trade the rights to perform this operation :)